archanakalburgi/Image_Search_OpenAI_Clip/docs/decision_log.md

 # Implementing a Web App instead of a REST API
 API is an ideal choice for this project.
 Given that it is search and having something that has immediate visual feedback is a good for validation.

+# Deploying
+This is good size application with different moving parts.
+Delploying to Heroku is something I have not done before this would be a great learning experience.